helloflask/bootstrap-flask/docs/basic.rst

     $ pip install bootstrap-flask

 This project can't work with Flask-Bootstrap at the same time.
-If you already install Flask-Bootstrap in same Python enviroment, you have to uninstall it and then reinstall this project:
+If you have already installed Flask-Bootstrap in the same Python enviroment, you have to uninstall it and then reinstall this project:

 .. code-block:: bash